StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 ## Outline

-The arguments on this page are structured in the following order:
+The arguments on this page are arranged in the following order:

 1. Absolute Morality exists
 2. Doing right is a source of legitimate purpose in life